How To Deal with Them

-- When your baby is hungry, he doesn’t want to tell you as he is busy playing but since the body wants food, you may see your baby getting irritable or angry while playing or while talking with you.
-It’s very important for the parents to understand what their child needs and act accordingly.
+- When your baby is hungry, he doesn’t want to tell you as he is busy playing but since the body wants food, you may see your baby getting irritable or angry while playing or talking with you.
+The parents need to understand what their child needs and act accordingly.

 - If your baby gets too tired after playing so much or if he is very sleepy, then he may start showing tantrums as he will not be able to communicate exactly what he wants.